tbgitoo/USDX/COMPILING.md

 * There also seems to be an error in compiler/options.pas, replace line 886 by `Assign(xmloutput,Copy(More,2,Length(More)));`

 - The Android NDK.
-In fact the Android
+In fact the Android NDK is already needed for making the fpc cross compiler.
+For compatibility reasons, the highest suitable release seems to be 19C (the old versions are available at https://github.com/android/ndk/wiki/Unsupported-Downloads)

+- Environment variables are also needed.
+For example, something like this in .bash_profile (depends where you put your variables)
+`#For FPC crosscompilation
+export PATH=$PATH:~/Documents/android-ndk-r19c/toolchains/arm-linux-androideabi-4.9/prebuilt/darwin-x86_64/arm-linux-androideabi/bin:~/Documents/android-ndk-r19c/platforms/android-21/arch-arm/usr/lib:~/FPC/pp/lib/fpc/3.3.1
+export ANDROID_NDK_HOME=~/Documents/android-ndk-r19c
+`